 Fathom’s CNC machining experts deliver high-quality parts by way of modern machining methods while incorporating additive technologies to drive more outstanding results.
 Highly skilled machinists support this hybrid approach and a diverse setup of industry-leading equipment to accommodate many types of applications at any given time.
 Companies trust Fathom with CNC machining projects that are time-sensitive, short production run related, involve high-complexity and/or require high-precision.

-Fathom offers CNC Machining services for the manufacture of precision plastic or metal parts.
-Utilizing high-speed CNC machines and the latest software programming, Fathom can produce complex pieces directly from 3D CAD data with detail-oriented precision using 3-axis, 4-axis and 5-axis CNC machines, including vertical milling machines, horizontal milling machines and lathes.
+Fathom offers CNC machining services for the manufacture of precision plastic or metal parts.
+Our high-speed CNC machines are equipped with the latest software programming.
+Fathom can produce complex pieces directly from 3D Computer-Aided Design (CAD) data with detail-oriented precision using 3-axis, 4-axis and 5-axis CNC machines, including vertical milling machines, horizontal milling machines and lathes.

 Fathom employs CNC machinery that performs complex operations such as turning, milling, drilling, tapping and deep-hole boring.
 Fathom supports all processes in precision machining with an effective quality control program.
 We use our engineering expertise, experience, state-of-the-art equipment and in-depth knowledge to serve a variety of different industries, including medical, aerospace, defense, automotive and consumer goods.